 Of the total federal NOLs, \$60.8 million were acquired with Support.com, Inc. in 2021 and are subject to Section 382 limitation.
 Utilization of the Company's net operating loss and tax credit carryforwards can become subject to a substantial annual limitation due to the ownership change limitations provided by Section 382 and 383 of the Internal Revenue Code and similar state provisions.
 Such an annual limitation could result in the expiration or elimination of the net operating loss and tax credit carryforwards before utilization.
 The Company has performed an analysis of its changes in ownership under Section 382 of the Internal Revenue Code.
 Management currently believes that the Section 382 limitation will limit utilization of certain acquired net operating loss and tax credit carryforwards of Support.com and may defer the realization of the tax benefit associated with the acquired tax attributes from Support.com.
-The Company has ended all Support.com operations as of December 31, 2023; therefore, the remaining assets and liabilities of Support.com remaining receivables and refundable deposits, payables and accrued expenses associated with the closing of operations and foreign tax liabilities.
+The Company has ended all Support.com operations as of December 31, 2023; therefore, the remaining assets and liabilities of Support.com are presented as current at December 31, 2023 and 2022.
+The remaining assets and liabilities consist primarily of remaining receivables and refundable deposits, payables and accrued expenses associated with the closing of operations and foreign tax liabilities.